femakin/TextSummarization-with-ChatGPT-and-React/textsummarization/src/Article.md

 npm start
 ```

-The command above creates a new React application called text-summarization using the <code>create-react-app</code> tool, navigates into the application, and starts a development server to see the changes we will make to the application in real-time on the browser.
+The command above creates a new React application called text-summarization using the <code>create-react-app</code> tool, navigates into the application, and starts a development server to see the changes you will make to the application in real-time on the browser.

 ## Getting started with ChatGPT